 Find out when transactions involving land and buildings are exempt from VAT.

 This notice cancels and replaces Notice 742 (March 2002).
-Details of the main changes to the previous version can be found in paragraph 1.2 of this notice.
+Details of the main changes to the previous version can be found in paragraph 1.2.

 1.1 What this notice is about

 This notice explains when transactions involving land and buildings are exempt from VAT.
-You might also need to check Opting to tax land and buildings (Notice 742A).
+You might also need to check Opting to tax land and buildings (VAT Notice 742A).

 The land law in Scotland differs in many ways from that in England and Wales.
-Scottish land law terms (Notice 742/3) may help you to understand these differences.
+Scottish land law terms (VAT Notice 742/3) may help you to understand these differences.

 1.2 What’s changed